jeffkreeftmeijer/guidedown/examples/guide.md

         $ echo "foo"
         bar?

-Guidedown will run the command (`$echo "foo"`), and replace the rest of the code block with its output:
+Guidedown will run the command (`$ echo "foo"`), and replace the rest of the code block with its output:

     $ bin/guidedown examples/code_block_replacement_console_output.md
     ``` console